vistalab-technion/cs236781/_assignments/00-getting-started.md

   before the conda environment.
 Make sure "C++ Build Tools" is selected during installation.

+- You'll need to install the conda env within your user folder on the course server.
+The installation procedure is exactly the same, just follow the instructions for linux.

 ## Working on the assignment

 ### Running Jupyter

-Make sure that the active conda environment is `cs236781-hw`, and run
+Make sure that the active conda environment is `cs236781-hw` (see above), and run

 ```shell
 jupyter lab